eclipse-sumo/sumo/docs/web/docs/FAQ.md

   Make sure that your computer supports 3D Acceleration and graphical drivers are correctly installed and configured.
-It will probably not work on mahcines accessed via RDP or a similar remote desktop protocol.
+It will probably not work on machines accessed via RDP or a similar remote desktop protocol.

 ### Troubleshooting